Skip to main content

 Speaking to Witnesses at Court

-In accordance to the Speaking to Witnesses at Court guidance, the Instructed Advocate will meet with the victims and witnesses prior to trial and ensure that:
+In accordance with the Speaking to Witnesses at Court guidance, the Instructed Advocate will meet with the victims and witnesses prior to trial and ensure that:

 • They introduce themselves;